nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/localdatetime-patterns.md

 The following standard patterns are supported:

-- `o` or `O`: The round-trip pattern, which is always "uuuu'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff" using the invariant culture.
+- `o` or `O`: The BCL round-trip pattern, which is always "uuuu'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff" using the invariant culture.
 The calendar system is not round-tripped in this pattern, but it's compatible with the BCL round-trip pattern (for `DateTime` values with a `Kind` of `Unspecified`, which is closest in meaning to `LocalDateTime`).
+Note that this only has 7 decimal digits for sub-second precision, so it can lose data for values which have a non-zero "nanosecond of tick".
+This lack of precision is maintained for compatibility with the BCL.
+Use `R` for the equivalent pattern with 9 digits of sub-second precision.

 - `r`: The full round-trip pattern including calendar system, which is always "uuuu'-'MM'-'dd'T'HH':'mm':'ss'.'fffffffff '('c')'" using the invariant culture.

+- `R`: The full round-trip pattern without calendar system, which is always "uuuu'-'MM'-'dd'T'HH':'mm':'ss'.'fffffffff" using the invariant culture.

 - `s`: The sortable pattern, which is always "uuuu'-'MM'-'dd'T'HH':'mm':'ss" using the invariant culture.
 (Note: this is only truly sortable for years within the range \[0-9999\].)